-By: Chuck Coyne, ASA - Empire Valuation Consultants, LLC Tabitha Croscut, Esq. - Devine Millimet - Attorneys at Law
+By: Chuck Coyne, ASA - Empire Valuation Consultants, LLC Tabitha Croscut, Esq. - Steiker, Greenapple & Croscut, P.C.

 A valuable opportunity afforded to sellers of privately held company stock to an Employee Stock Ownership Plan ("ESOP") is the ability to defer the capital gains tax on the sale of their company stock.
-This article will provide a basic overview of the requirements that must be met by a company and its selling shareholders in order to determine whether the sale of company stock to an ESOP, and the selling shareholder's election to defer recognition of capital gains on the sale under section 1042 of the Internal Revenue Code (the "IRC"), would be both feasible and desirable.
+This article will provide a basic overview of the requirements that must be met by a Company and its selling shareholders in order to determine whether the sale of company stock to an ESOP and the selling shareholder's election to defer recognition of capital gains on the sale under section 1042 of the Internal Revenue Code (the "IRC") would be both feasible and desirable.

-In recent years, the higher Federal long-term capital gains tax rate has made the sale of privately held company stock a much greater tax planning concern for private business owners and their advisors.
-The current maximum long-term capital gains tax rate is 20%.
-In addition, the Net Investment Income Tax applies at a rate of 3.8% to certain net investment income of individuals, estates and trusts that have income above the statutory threshold amounts.
+The increase in the long-term capital gains tax rate has made the sale of privately held company stock a much greater tax planning concern for private business owners and their advisors.
+The current maximum long-term capital gains tax rate is 21.2% (20% plus 1.2% due to the return of the 3% disallowance of itemized deductions for income earned above a certain threshold).
+In addition, beginning in 2013, the new federal health-care program imposes a 3.8% tax on the investment income, including capital gains, of high-income taxpayers.
 Therefore, a high wage earner will be looking at a long-term capital gains rate at approximately 25%, plus any additional state capital gains tax that might apply.
 Additionally, many shareholders in closely held companies have a low basis in their stock, and thus a sale results in significant gain recognition equal to most, if not all, of the purchase price of their stock, which is then subject to capital gains taxes.
-So for example, if the selling shareholder(s) of a privately-held company sold \$5,000,000 worth of stock to a newly formed or existing ESOP they could potentially defer under Code Section 1042, \$1,250,000 of capital gains tax (\$5,000,000 x 25%).
+So for example, if the selling shareholder(s) of a privately-held company sold \$2,000,000 worth of stock to a newly formed or existing ESOP after 2013, they could potentially defer under Code Section 1042, \$500,000 of capital gains tax (\$2,000,000 x 25%).

-ELIGIBLE FOR IRC 1042 TAX-DEFERRED ROLLOVER ("1042 DEFERRAL")
+ELIGIBLE FOR IRC 1042 "TAX-DEFERRED ROLLOVER ("1042 DEFERRAL")

 First, it is important to know that the 1042 Election is only for C corporation stock sold to an ESOP and does not apply to S corporation stock.
 Only voting common stock or convertible preferred that is convertible into voting common stock is eligible for the 1042 Deferral.
-The selling shareholder must have a three-year "holding period" in the stock, which is generally met by holding the stock for three years prior to the date of the sale.
-Immediately after the sale, the ESOP must own at least 30% of either the total value of all outstanding shares or 30% of each class of outstanding shares.
-Also, shares of private company stock acquired in connection with employment are generally not eligible for 1042 Deferral treatment.
+The selling shareholder must have a 3 year "holding period" in the stock, which is generally met by holding the stock for 3 years prior to the date of the sale.
+Immediately after the sale, the ESOP must own at least 30-percent of either the total value of all outstanding shares or 30-percent of each class of outstanding shares.
+Also shares of private company stock acquired in connection with employment are generally not eligible for 1042 Deferral treatment.
 For instance, stock purchased by an employee from an employer's stock option plan is not eligible.
 In addition the 1042 Deferral is not available to publicly traded companies sponsoring an ESOP.